Socialist Unity Party of Germany: Early history

 The SED was founded on 21 April 1946 by a merger of the Social Democratic Party of Germany (SPD) and the Communist Party of Germany (KPD) which was based in the Soviet occupation zone of Germany and the Soviet-occupied sector of Berlin.
 Official East German and Soviet histories portrayed this merger as a voluntary pooling of efforts by the socialist parties.
 However, there is much evidence that the merger was more troubled than commonly portrayed.
 By all accounts, the Soviet occupation authorities applied great pressure on the SPD's eastern branch to merge with the KPD.
 The newly merged party, with the help of the Soviet authorities, swept to victory in the 1946 elections for local and regional assemblies held in the Soviet zone.
 However, these elections were held under less-than-secret conditions, thus setting the tone for the next four decades.
+Conversely, in the Berlin City Council elections held that same year, the merger fared more poorly.
 In that contest, the SED received less than half the votes of the SPD.
 The bulk of the Berlin SPD remained aloof from the merger, even though Berlin was deep inside the Soviet zone.

 The Soviet Military Administration in Germany (Russian initials: SVAG) directly governed the eastern areas of Germany following World War II, and their intelligence operations carefully monitored all political activities.
 An early intelligence report from SVAG Propaganda Administration director Lieutenant Colonel Sergei Ivanovich Tiulpanov indicates that the former KPD and SPD members created different factions within the SED and remained mutually quite antagonistic for some time after the formation of the new party.
 The report also noted considerable difficulty in convincing the masses that the SED was an authentic German political party and not merely a tool of the Soviet occupation force.